Manning, South Carolina: History

 Manning was severely damaged several times over its history.
 A large portion of the original town, including the courthouse, was destroyed in the Civil War in 1865 during what is known as "Potter's Raid".
 This raid by Union troops took place only a few days before Gen. Robert E. Lee's surrender at Appomattox.
 Manning was later struck by a downtown fire in 1895 and damaged by a tornado in 1915.

 Railroads, abundant timber and diverse agriculture allowed Manning to flourish during the late 19th century and into the 20th century.
 In 1933, Highway 4 was changed to U.S. Route 301 and thanks in part to the efforts of Manning resident W. P. Legg, Manning and Clarendon County became a preferred route of the Washington to Florida motorist.
 Manning is along the I-95 corridor and attracts retirees looking for various recreational activities and mild climates.

 As early as 1960 Manning was one of many towns across the South for the staging of peaceful Civil Rights demonstrations and sit-ins.
 Unlike in some other areas, the demonstrations in Manning occurred without significant incident, but helped belie the local media's message that black Carolinians accepted the status quo.
 Manning and the surrounding region was still adjusting to the decisions handed down in the Briggs v.
 Elliott and Brown v.
 Board of Education rulings against racial segregation in schools.

 In 1969 Pansy Ridgeway became the first woman to be elected mayor of Manning.
-She served as mayor of Manning from 1970–96 and was the third woman elected mayor in South Carolina and the first woman elected president of the South Carolina Municipal Association.
+She served as mayor of Manning from 1970 to 1996 and was the third woman elected mayor in South Carolina and the first woman elected president of the South Carolina Municipal Association.

 On April 5, 2022, an EF2 tornado caused considerable damage on the western and northwestern sides of towns.
 Many homes, businesses, garages, trees, power poles and lines, and vehicles were damaged, some heavily.